-Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements (see Notes 11 and 12) for the existing operations at the Lake Mariner Facility and the Nautilus Cryptomine Facility, (5) the Company has received the quantity of miners sufficient to fully utilize mining capacity in service at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility complete as of September 30, 2023, although the Company intends to expand its infrastructure at the Lake Mariner Facility.
+Company received substantially all contracted miners from the miner suppliers and has no remaining outstanding financial commitments under the miner purchase agreements (see Notes 11 and 12) for the existing operations at the Lake Mariner Facility and the Nautilus Cryptomine Facility, (5) the Company has received the quantity of miners sufficient to fully utilize mining capacity in service at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility and (6) the construction activities at the Lake Mariner Facility for buildings one and two and the Nautilus Cryptomine Facility are substantially complete as of September 30, 2023, although the Company intends to expand its infrastructure at the Lake Mariner Facility.
 Additionally, if a business need requires its use, the Company has an active at-the-market sales agreement for sale of shares of Common Stock having an aggregate offering price of up to \$200.0 million (the "ATM Sales Agreement"), which had a remaining capacity of \$162.2 million as of September 30, 2023.
 The issuance of Common Stock under this agreement would be made pursuant to the Company's effective registration statement on Form S-3 (Registration statement No. 333-262226).
-The Company has determined that it is probable that these actions and conditions will allow the Company to generate positive cash flows from operations and be able to realize its assets and discharge its liabilities and commitments in the normal course of business and, therefore, there is not substantial doubt about the Company's ability to continue as a going concern through at least the next twelve months.
-The consolidated financial statements do not include any adjustments that might result from TeraWulf's possible inability to continue as a going concern.
+The Company has determined that it is probable that these actions and conditions will allow the Company to generate positive cash flows from operations and be able to realize its assets and discharge its liabilities and commitments in the normal course of business and, therefore, there is not substantial doubt about the Company's ability to continue as a going concern.